starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 categories: machine-learning
 ---

+> The code for this article is available on [github](https://github.com/saschagaudlitz/Flash).

 In this post we look at the deep flow-based generative model of the evolution of ocean temperature, based on real data provided by Mercator Ocean.
 We aim to learn the distribution of sea surface temperature (SST) data, including multidimensional dependencies, and generate potential future values of SST with spatial dependency between stations, in particular to simulate extreme climate scenarios within the context of stress testing and, more broadly, climate risk management.

 This model was part of the submission in the [GenHack2](https://www.polytechnique.edu/en/education/academic-and-research-departments/applied-mathematics-department-depmap/student-event/genhack-2-hackathon-generative-modelling) data challenge we took part together with colleagues from HU Berlin, co-organized [Chair Stress test, Risk management and Financial steering](http://www.cmap.polytechnique.fr/~stresstest/) (Ecole polytechnique, BNP Paribas) and [Mercator Ocean](https://www.mercator-ocean.eu/en/).